 Since I have kids, deployments rarely give me a chance to be lonely.
 On the contrary, I usually have company every. single. minute. of. the. day.
 Until bedtime.
 And when that quiet time finally comes, I don’t really feel like picking up the house and doing the dishes.
 Sometimes I just need to find a quiet, calm corner of the house that isn’t destroyed by children, and just get a peaceful breath.

 That quiet retreat has now become my bathroom.
 Not the most likely place, but since my husband is gone it is one of the few spaces that is actually MINE.
 (The kids share their own bathroom).
 So after he left, I cleared away the shaving supplies and male toiletries and enjoyed the clean empty space.
 Then I decided to spruce it up a bit, with a feminine touch.
 I’m not a girl that has a lot of products in the shower.
 In fact, I pretty much stick to soap, shampoo, conditioner, and the razor.
 So…. for me, just getting some new body wash and a new soap fragrance made it feel like a whole new place!
-But, if your shower is already overflowing with products, then here are some other ways to spruce up and enjoy your bathroom:
+But, if your shower is already overflowing with products, then here are some other ways to spruce up and enjoy your bathroom with a cheap bathroom makeover:

 - Buy one new product that makes you feel better.
 It doesn’t have to be expensive.
 Hand cream that soothes, or shower gel that just smells good.
 Something that makes you feel happy when you use it.
 Then use it every day!